 Ever considered buying a dog flap before?
 While cat flaps are fairly common all around, electronic dog doors are becoming more and more popular.
-A great dog door is one which your pup can just stroll through and head on out of whenever they want to use the garden.
+A great dog door is one that your pup can just stroll through and head out for exercise at home whenever it wants.

 I’ve gone to the effort of hunting down the top-rated electronic pet and dog doors available for owners to invest in right now.
 If you’re new to the idea of an electronic dog door or flap, or even dog doors in general, I’ve also set up a complete guide for you below on what you can expect, as well as what you’re going to need to compare while shopping around

 In this guide, we will be reviewing the following large dog flaps with sensors: